code-423n4/2023-04-eigenlayer-findings/data/neutiyoo-Q.md

 ### Recommendation

-Update the comments in the `Merkle.sol` to accurately reflect the current implementation.
+Update the comment for the `Merkle` contract to accurately reflect the current implementation.

-## [N-03] Redundant and misleading comments for the `amount` parameter of the `depositBeaconChainETH` function
+## [N-03] Redundant and misleading comment for the `amount` parameter of the `depositBeaconChainETH` function

 ### Description

 The NatSpec comment for the `depositBeaconChainETH` function contains a redundant and misleading comment for the `amount` parameter.
-The second occurrence of `amount` in the comment is misleading and may cause confusion for developers.
+The second occurrence of `amount` in the comment is misleading and may confuse developers.

-**1. `StrategyManager.sol`**
+#### 1. `StrategyManager.sol`

 [src/contracts/core/StrategyManager.sol#L157-L173](https://github.com/code-423n4/2023-04-eigenlayer/blob/main/src/contracts/core/StrategyManager.sol#L157-L173)